-Staff will have through close of business January 14th, 2020 to delete any notice.
+Staff will have through close of business on the day notice are scheduled to be mailed to delete any notice.
 After that date, any notice that is in On Hold status will be targeted for mailing.
 Staff cannot delete any notices after this date.
 Notices will be sent to the Central Printer for mailing.
-Mailing is expected to take several days but will be complete prior to the negative action deadline.
+Mailing is expected to take several days but will be completed prior to the negative action deadline.